idseefeld/learn-a-ton-umbraco9/README.md

 		})
 );
 ```
-See you *appConfig.AllowedHosts* is used within the CORS setup.
+See how *appConfig.AllowedHosts* is used within the CORS setup.